atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 • ^
 '■ ■■ ‘^’no
 .
-‘ “No, Indeed, but there has not, answered Mrs. Selby; “for 1 would; st have you to know,.
+‘ No, Indeed, but there has not, answered Mrs. Selby; for 1 would; st have you to know,.
 Mr. Selby, that st I can defend my cause Mith. words, as st well as you can.with; and st, I will not be Scolded in my own jioufo
 V by any woman in England."
 r ' '
 ■_ st Your own house !’* Said Mrs jef jerson — I wonder how you came by K y house i — But indeed T believe you nest ver had one; for you shave not paid st a single farthing of rent for it yet.; st and therefore you have no more right st to be here than I have, and 1 will stay